MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-deadpool-amigurumi-pattern.markdown

 For the embellishments, I used a 2 mm crochet hook and some black acrylic yarn.

+### Black neck collar (optional)

+ch 22, make sure the chain is long enough by putting it around the neck to check, then dc 20, ss to join, and fasten off.

 ### Shoulder pads

 ch 5